3V Dental is Proud to Offer Non-Surgical Gum Treatments at Our Port Washington Dental Office

 Prevent Periodontal Disease or Gum Disease at 3V Dental in Port Washington

 Periodontal disease, or gum disease, is among the most common causes of tooth loss.
 Gum disease results when bacteria infect the gum area and produce gaps between the teeth.
 Unfortunately, periodontal disease may have already reached an advanced stage by the time you begin to notice symptoms.
 Fortunately, however, you can prevent gum disease; and even if it’s in the beginning stages and you catch the condition early, your dentist can treat it before you suffer tooth or bone loss.

 Many people who experience tooth or gum discomfort avoid going to the dentist out of fear they’ll need surgery.
-Fortunately, there are non-surgical treatments available for patients in the early stages of gum or tooth disease.
+Fortunately, there are non-surgical treatments available for our Port Washington and Long Island patients in the early stages of gum or tooth disease.

 Both healthy and unhealthy bacteria live in your mouth.
 The unhealthy bacteria found in plaque, the thin film that sticks to your teeth, combine with food you eat and harden to form tartar.

 Plaque is the main cause of diseased gums, but such other factors as tobacco or grinding your teeth can increase the risk.
 In addition, diabetes and other medical conditions can lower resistance to infection.
 Such medications as steroids, high blood pressure drugs and chemotherapy can also affect the teeth and gums.

 Gums that are sore, red or swollen or that bleed during brushing or flossing can be an early indication of disease.
 Only after the disease is in the advanced stages will you likely experience pain.